-Entertainment shapes our understanding of the world, and influences our perceptions as citizens towards government and public institutions.
-The event will thus mark the launch of a research report published by Civic Studios exploring the ways in which films, television shows, and digital content in India represent the good, bad, and ugly of legal and police institutions.
+Our event, ‘Crime and Punishment in Indian Entertainment’ in collaboration with Civic Studios was an incredible evening of learnings about the ways media narratives influence citizen perceptions.
+The event looked into how entertainment shapes our understanding of the world, and influences our perceptions as citizens towards government and public institutions.
+The event thus marked the launch of a research report published by Civic Studios which explored the ways in which films, television shows, and digital content in India represent the good, bad, and ugly of legal and police institutions.

 We started the evening with an insightful report launch by Civic Studios that analysed representation and democracy-building in Indian police and courtroom dramas.
 We then had an absolutely engaging discussion between Dipti Nagpaul from The Indian Express with S Hussain Zaidi, former investigative journalist and author of Black Friday: The True Story of the Bombay Bomb Blasts, where they spoke about storytelling and writing non-fiction crime.
 Hussain also launched his latest book, Class of 83 at the event.